Should you get a Master’s Degree? The short answer is: it depends.

 You might be trying to learn new skills or information to help in your career, or you may just be looking for the “Master” title that it confers, or you may have some totally different reason.
 In any case, knowing what you’re trying to get out of the experience will help you in answering some of the following questions.

 Especially for some science-related or government positions, having an advanced degree can be a strict requirement to even be considered for the job.
-In these cases, the answers is going to be pretty clear.
+In these cases, the answers are going to be pretty straightforward.

-For others, though, like myself and the future lawyers mentioned above, the answer is a little bit more vague and this is where I think many people get into trouble.
+For others, though, like myself and the future lawyers mentioned above, the answer is a little bit vaguer and this is where I think many people get into trouble.

 It’s easy to justify to yourself that a degree will make you more desirable for hiring, but I usually caution friends against this feeling unless there’s more concrete proof.
 For example, if your company requires it for a promotion or it’s the standard for an industry that you want to move into.
 If there isn’t a clear requirement, it may be worth negotiating up-front with an employer or potential employer.
 Maybe you can move into a position immediately and later pursue a degree, hopefully even with them paying for it!

 Is there a way around needing to pay for it?

 Here’s a quick article showing just how rapidly tuition prices are rising–way faster than inflation and most other spending categories.
 This, of course, will vary by location and university.
 I’ve seen plenty of Master’s degrees costing in the $80,000 to $100,000 range and mine wasn’t too far behind.
 I know lawyers with over $200,000 in student loan debt.